 Legal & General (L&G) announces that it has hired Essential Living’s Damon Brown and Berkeley’s David Jones, as it continues to invest in housing creation activities across the spectrum.

-We invest Legal & General's capital strategically in direct investments in order to improve returns for shareholders and accelerate Legal & General's evolution and growth.
+We invest Legal & General Group's capital strategically to generate improved returns for shareholders and accelerate Legal & General's evolution and growth.

 By making direct investments into, Housing, Infrastructure and SME Finance, we can help unlock opportunities at an early stage which go on to attract further investment from institutional capital.
 Investing from Legal & General Group’s principal balance sheet gives us the flexibility to look beyond the size, volume and other tenure requirements of many institutional funds.
 Instead, we can focus on generating long-term value.